 - Expenses paid for a student living with you, sponsored by a qualified organization

-- Salvation Army, Red Cross, CARE, Goodwill Industries, United Way, Boy Scouts, Girls Scouts, and many other non-profit organizations.
+- Salvation Army, Red Cross, CARE, Goodwill Industries, United Way, Boy Scouts, Girl Scouts, and many other nonprofit organizations

 - Political groups or candidates running for public office

-- Professional groups (such as lawyers, doctors, civil leagues)
+- Professional groups (such as lawyers, doctors, and civic leagues)